digitalcredentials/sign-and-verify/README.md

 The docker-container might not rebuild if the git-repository is updated.
 To update, follow these commands:
 - `docker-compose down`
 - `git pull`
+- Check if your `.env`-file has all the contents required for running, e.g., compare with the `.env.example`-file
 - `docker-compose up -d --build`